rollthecloudinc/quell/README.md

 ## Druid

 Druid does away with this middle man.
-Replaced with secure zero-trust http requests dispatched directly from the server.
+Replaced with secure zero-trust http requests dispatched directly from the browser.
 No server required.

 ```mermaid
 flowchart TD
  druid[browser] --> s3[s3];
  druid --> os[open search];
 ```

+This model allows organizations to focus on building experiences rather than apis.
+Apis are already provided by aws for all services like s3 and open search.

 # Modules